xye7ei/gllc/README.md

         yield from agd
 ```

-Based on this, `Many1` is for a sequence having at least one parsings.
+For convenience, we can define `Many1` which means repetitive parsing of the `PExpr` should have at least one split set found.

 ``` python
 class Many1(PExpr):